 This easy salad comes together in 10 minutes without any cooking at all.
-I enjoy making a burrata caprese salad recipe with figs when the weather gets warm, and grocery stores fill up with beautiful, ripe fruit.
+I enjoy making a burrata caprese salad with figs when the weather gets warm, and grocery stores fill up with beautiful, ripe fruit.
 While a traditional version relies strictly on mozzarella and tomatoes, this seasonal twist introduces sweet sliced fruit to create a spectacular burrata tomato fig salad.

 It gives you a wonderful mix of textures from crunchy cucumbers to a soft, rich center.
 You can make this whole platter in ten minutes from start to finish.